ksafford/streams-examples/SETUP.md

 'ifconfig' and look for inet address on eth0

-if you don't see one, 'ifup eth0' should fix this
+if you don't see one:

+service network restart
+ifup eth0

 # Confirm that you have a working internet connection #

+ping google.com
+should not timeout

 curl -X GET https://api.twitter.com should output a web page

 # Open an ssh session to the virtual machine #

+ssh root@127.0.0.1:2222

 this will allow you to copy/paste into the terminal